rajivsarvepalli/mock-alchemy/docs/user_guide/index.rst

 User Guide
 ==========

-There several major uses for this package and here I will try to detail out several examples.
+There several major uses for this package and I will try to detail out several examples in this guide.

 Quick Examples
 --------------